 Racing season in Taunton will start on Wednesday, 29th October.
 Here is a list of the upcoming Race Meetings.
 Over at the Race Course’s website at http://www.tickets.tauntonracecourse.co.uk/index.php you can buy tickets.

 Do you want to visit the Taunton Racecourse and come back with some nice cash in your pocket?
-If that’s the case you sure should go there with some solid horse racing tips!
-With good racing tips, your visit to the Taunton Horse Racing Course will be even more enjoyable!
+If that’s the case you sure should go there and get yourself some horse racing tips!
+With these these racing tips your visit to the Taunton Horse Racing Course will be even more enjoyable!

 Bruton may look like you typical West Country town but there is more to it, especially culturally.
 For example, this week, world-class art gallery Hauser & Wirth is opening there which puts Bruton and the Somerset area even more into the spotlight when it comes to fine arts and culture.